-School houses in the '50s were named after saints: Bede, Damien, and Francis.
+School houses in the ‘50s and ‘60s were named after saints: Bede (yellow), Damien (green), and Francis (blue).
 Were the same house names used during Miss Hinchy's reign?

 1927-1930 - A "Day and Boarding School for Girls" was founded at 23, Marsh Lane (- Kelly's Directory of Middlesex 1926 and 1933, and Brenda Metge)